fearzendron/tomcat-openam/README.md

 configure
 ---------
 This recipe is just to configure OpenAM.
 For this you need OpenDJ.
-There is a cookbook for OpenDJ in cookbook website as opendj.
-Run opendj in another instance using the `opendj` cookbook.
+There is a cookbook for OpenDJ in cookbook website as opendj-openam.
+Run opendj in another instance using the `opendj-openam` cookbook.
 Give the url id of opendj to `node["tomcat-openam"]["cfg"]["user-store"]["host"]`

 An example for a opendj role:

-	name "opendj"
+	name "opendj-openam"
-	run_list "recipe[apt]", "recipe[opendj::single_instance]"
+	run_list "recipe[apt]", "recipe[opendj-openam::single_instance]"

 An example for a tomcat-openam configure role: